zkfarmoor/eliza-workspace/README.md

 ## TODO

-- [ ] Add a script to build the stable version of Eliza.
-- [ ] Add a script to build the custom version of Eliza.
-- [ ] Add a script to build the docs for the stable version of Eliza.
-- [ ] Add a script to build the docs for the custom version of Eliza.
-- [ ] Add a script to start the stable version of Eliza.
-- [ ] Add a script to start the custom version of Eliza.
 - [ ] Proper clean and build scripts.
 - [ ] Ensure we properly handle the imported packages (eliza-core and eliza-stable) for pulling current versions while keeping any necessary dependencies for building our turborepo. (we added type-doc and tsup to the eliza-stable root package, and added a tsup.config.ts file to eliza-stable/core package)
+- [ ] Proper playwright install script after building.
+- [ ] Exclude the `src/dev/examples` folder from the build process.